yhu4592/ITM-444-Cloud-Computing-Technologies/itmo-444/week-07/questions.md

 2. Describe how a single-machine web server, which uses a database to generate content, might evolve to a three-tier web server.
 How would this be done with minimal downtime?

+The single-machine web server would need to utilize a data server instead of a local database server.
+Multiple new machines would also need to be purchased to run the web server.
+A load balancer would then need to be set up to forward requests to all of the web servers which need to connect to a data server.
+To minimize downtime, the load balancer and data server could be set up first so the site can at least be serviceable and then gradually register new web servers to the load balancer as new machines are set up.

 3. Describe the common web service architectures, in order from smallest to largest (hint 4 of them remember the Cloud Scale or Cloud tier as number 4).